MaggieShao596/The_Calorie_Step_Connection/README.md

 ## Overview

-This data science project, conducted at UC San Diego, focuses on predicting the calories of a recipe using recipe-level characteristics from the Food.com dataset.
-In particular, the project studies whether higher-calorie recipes tend to require more preparation steps, and uses features such as the number of steps, number of ingredients, and cooking time to build a regression model that predicts calorie content.
+This data science project, conducted at UC San Diego, focuses on **predicting the calories of a recipe using recipe-level characteristics** from the Food.com dataset.
+In particular, the project studies whether higher-calorie recipes tend to require more preparation steps.

 ## Introduction

 Food is an important part of everyday life, and cooking is both a practical activity and a creative outlet for many people.
-Recipes vary widely in the time, effort, ingredients, and nutritional content they require — and understanding these differences can help both home cooks and recipe platforms better serve their users.
+Recipes vary widely in the time, effort, ingredients, and nutritional content they require, and understanding these differences can help both home cooks and recipe platforms better serve their users.

-This data science project, conducted at UC San Diego, explores a dataset of recipes and user interactions from Food.com.
-The dataset contains over 83,000 recipes with information such as the number of preparation steps, number of ingredients, nutritional values, and user ratings.
+The dataset we use contains over 83,000 recipes with information such as the number of preparation steps, number of ingredients, nutritional values, and user ratings.
 Our central question is: **Do higher-calorie recipes tend to require more preparation steps?** We are interested in understanding whether calorie-dense recipes are also more complex to prepare, and ultimately whether we can predict a recipe's calorie content based on its observable characteristics.

 Answering this question can help:
 - Users better understand the relationship between recipe complexity and nutritional content